dncc/dncc.github.io/source/_posts/2012-05-26-Installing-JAGS-and-rjags-on-arch.markdown

 and this time it was installed!

-It remaines just to develop some Bayesian models for predicting a stock price movements or whatever, and make myself owfully rich ;).
+It remains just to develop some Bayesian models for predicting a stock price movements or whatever, and make myself owfully rich ;).